Skalnate Pleso Atlas of the Heavens: Origin

-The Atlas Coeli was created in the period 1947-1948 at the Skalnaté Pleso Observatory in Slovakia (then Czechoslovakia) under the direction of Antonín Bečvář, based on an idea of Czechoslovakian amateur astronomer Josef Klepešta.
+The Atlas Coeli was created in the period 1947-1948 at the Skalnaté Pleso Observatory in Slovakia (then Czechoslovakia) under the direction of Antonín Bečvář, based on an idea of Czechoslovak amateur astronomer Josef Klepešta.

 Much of the work was carried out by a volunteer group of students at the Observatory; the final plotting of the Atlas, which was entirely hand-drawn, was the work of Bečvář.
 Positional and magnitude data were taken from a number of existing catalogs, including the Henry Draper catalog, the Aitken New General Catalog of Double Stars, and the Boss General Catalog.
 About ten photographic atlases were used as well.
 To plot each of the objects, one of 20 stencil patterns was selected and positioned.
 It was also necessary to compute the shift in the apparent position of each of the objects to epoch 1950.0.
 About 3,000 man-hours of work were involved.